fan87/Regular-Bytecode-Expression/readme.md

 a complicated pattern, we can't promise the efficiency of that)
 - **Easy to use** - Just like regex, it's easy to use - probably easier, because you don't need to remember all those crazy symbols anymore
-- **Replacing** - You can replace instructions like what you could do in regex, and you could also do
+- ~~**Replacing** - You can replace instructions like what you could do in regex, and you could also do~~ Bugged, and will be fixed later
 - **Capturing** - Capture groups, and process them programmatically.

-## Missing Features / Known Issues
-1. Look-Behind & Look-After (Won't add for now) (Can be replaced with `thenCheckWithoutMovingPointer`, but negative look-around would be impossible.
-Will add that later)

 ## Using